You are currently viewing Who is Settlor, Trustee and Beneficiary?

 • Change or revoke any right or authority granted to the trustee of the trust.

-• Add to the trustee’s statutory
+• Add any additional responsibilities, constraints, or liabilities to the trustee’s statutory

-1. obligations,
+• obligations,

-2. restrictions, or
+• restrictions, or liabilities.

 When a trustee fails to respond effectively, action must be taken swiftly.

-Who Is a Trustee – Fundamental Concept
+Who is a Trustee – Fundamental Concept

 Who may serve as a Trustee?